Bulgaria's telco regulator seeks 5G rollout resolution after legal challenge

 “We will hold a meeting and seek ways to move forward because it is in the national interest to speed up the process, if it is possible.
 If not, it will be left in the hands of the court,” CRC head Ivan Dimitrov told Reuters.

-Dimitrov said he expects the regulator to find a solution, pointing out that even if it issues the licences they cannot be enforced before the court rules on Vivacom’s complaint.
+Even if the regulator issues the licences as assigned at present, they cannot be enforced before the court rules on Vivacom’s complaint, but one way out could be a new auction provided all three telecoms firms agree, Dimitrov said.

-Two industry sources familiar with the situation said one way out might be to hold a new auction for the licences, which Vivacom has asked for in its complaint to the court.
+Vivacom said in a statement the best way to allocate 5G frequencies is through an auction, especially when there is a competitive interest for a specific band of the spectrum.

-A1, part of Austria’s A1 Group controlled by Mexico’s America Movil, and Telenor Bulgaria, owned by Czech investment group PPF, said they were satisfied with the allocated frequencies.
+A1, part of Austria’s A1 Group controlled by Mexico’s America Movil, and Telenor Bulgaria, owned by Czech investment group PPF, said they were satisfied with the frequencies’ bands allocated to them.

-“We will consider accepting any change to the regulator’s decision if it is the only transparent and stable way to acquire 5G spectrum,” Telenor Bulgaria said in an email statement.
+“We will consider accepting any change to the regulator’s decision if it is the only transparent and stable way to acquire 5G spectrum,” Telenor Bulgaria said in an email.

-A1 also said it may consider other options, adding it was surprised by Vivacom’s appeal.
+A1 also said it may consider other options and was surprised by Vivacom’s appeal.

 “This is a dangerous approach, which could have very grave consequences for 5G development and economic recovery in Bulgaria,” A1 said.

-The CRC initially planned to auction three 20-year licences each with an initial price of 4 million levs ($2.44 million), but reviewed its decision on March 10 after examining the applications.
+The CRC initially planned to auction three 20-year licences each for 100 MHz with an initial price of 4 million levs ($2.44 million), but reviewed its decision on March 10 after examining the applications.

 ($1 = 1.6390 leva)